-Depression can be debilitating, but it’s also treatable with a combination of medication, therapy and self-care.
+Depression can be debilitating, but it’s also treatable with a combination of medication, therapy, and self-care.
 Even with an effective treatment plan, depression has a high rate of relapse.
 More than 50 percent of individuals who are diagnosed with major depressive disorder experience a relapse of symptoms at some point in their life.

 Knowing that relapse is a possibility can be scary.
-You know what it’s like when you’re experiencing a depression episode.
+You know what it’s like when you’re experiencing a depressive episode.
 Learn about the signs and symptoms so that you can quickly seek the medical care you need, and even develop a plan in the event a relapse occurs.

 What is a Depression Relapse?